Akhier/DragonheartedCode/2014/May/SDL2 - That Which I Learned.md

 My decision was made because I even had to state that.
 I have slight tendencies to want to actually distribute my programs to the world at large so if I even have to consider about a programmer using a 32bit computer I better go with that.

-&nbsp;&nbsp;&nbsp;Now that is out of the way lets make our lives easier.
+&nbsp;&nbsp;&nbsp;Now that is out of the way let's make our lives easier.
-We could leave everything where it is but lets not.
+We could leave everything where it is but let's not.
 In each of the folders is another folder called i686-w64-mingw32.
 Then in that folder is bin, include, and lib which are the important ones for us.
 Throw them all into one folder (I called mine "SDL2 32" because it is SDL2 and 32bit).
 This will let us link to just one place when it comes time for that.
 Also all the dll's you will need are in one bin folder which is convenient.

-&nbsp;&nbsp;&nbsp;Now that we did that lets hook them up to our project.
+&nbsp;&nbsp;&nbsp;Now that we did that let's hook them up to our project.
 Right click on the project and select build options.
 From there select the top level so we can affect both Debug and Release builds.
-As I am using some random things from C++11 lets just check that off right away.
+As I am using some random things from C++11 let's just check that off right away.

 ![While I did have a picture here it apparently failed.
 Inform me and I will try to fix it.](http://i607.photobucket.com/albums/tt156/akhierthedragonhearted/Blog%20Images/SDL2%20-%20That%20Which%20I%20Learned/005.png "I don't really have anything interesting to say about this")

-&nbsp;&nbsp;&nbsp;Okay now lets select the Linker settings tab and add a few things to the "Other linker options" box.
+&nbsp;&nbsp;&nbsp;Okay now let's select the Linker settings tab and add a few things to the "Other linker options" box.
 We want to put -lmingw32 -lSDL2main -lSDL2 -lSDL2_image -lSDL2_ttf -static-libgcc -static-libstdc++ in there so when we use the stuff it will be available right away.
 The window should now look like this (I put line breaks in there so you can see it all, it doesn't do anything):